RayRama/netflix-clone-backend/README.md

 .
 ├── README.md (This page)
 ├── api # API
-|  ├── controllers # Controllers for all logic
+|  ├── controllers # Controllers for all logic crud operations
+|  |  ├── AuthController # Controller for login and register
+|  |  ├── EpisodeController # Controller for episode crud operations
+|  |  ├── ListController # Controller for list crud operations
+|  |  ├── MovieController # Controller for movie crud operations
+|  |  ├── TVShowController # Controller for series or tvshow crud operations
+|  |  ├── UserController # Controller for user crud operations
 |  ├── models # Models for all schemas
 |  ├── routes # Routes for all crud operations
 ├── dashboard # Client